DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ## What is CrewAI?

-CrewAI is a framework that is used to build AI crews, agents, and tools.
+CrewAI is a framework that is used to build AI crews, agents, tasks, and tools.

 ### Installing CrewAI.

-> NOTE: Best practice involves installing this app in a virtual environment, using either venv or [conda](https://solodev.app/installing-miniconda).
+> NOTE: Best practice involves installing this app in a virtual environment, using either venv or [Conda](https://solodev.app/installing-miniconda).

-* From the terminal, I install CrewAI and its’ tools:
+* From the terminal, I use the pip command to install CrewAI and its’ tools:

 ```bash